Things to do

 Every little girl dreams of being a princess – even just for one day.
 At the Bibbidi Bobbidi Boutique located in Sleeping Beauty Castle Courtyard, your little girl can be pampered like a princess and feel special the rest of the day.

 She can get her hair done and have a touch of makeup, then walk away with accessories fit for royalty.
-The Coach Package includes: hairstyling, shimmering make-up, princess sash, princess bag and body jewels for US$45.
-There are also the Crown and Castle Packages topping out at US$195.
+The Coach Package includes: hairstyling, shimmering make-up, princess sash, princess bag and body jewels.
 Glass slippers and a handsome prince are not included.
 Reservations are strongly recommended.

 If your Prince Charming wants in on the pampering, he can be transformed into a gallant young knight.
-The “Knight” package includes a hairstyle, and a shield and sword to fight off dragons for US$13.
+The “Knight” package includes a hairstyle, and a shield and sword to fight off dragons.